ezsystems/ezpublish-docker/README.md

 - Copy files/auth.yml-EXAMPLE to files/auth.yml.
 If you want to install eZ Publish via composer you also needs to edit files/auth.yml and insert your credentials there.
   In order to create a github oauth token, please follow instructions on this page : https://help.github.com/articles/creating-an-access-token-for-command-line-use To revoke access to this github oauth token you can visit https://github.com/settings/applications
 - Copy files/auth.yml to dockerfiles/ezpublish/prepare/
-- Run `fig -d -f fig_initial.yml up`.
-This is a workaround for https://github.com/docker/fig/issues/540
-- Run `fig up -d`
+- Run `./fig.sh up -d`

 If you later just want to recreate specific images or containers, you then first remove those using `docker rmi [image]` and `docker rm [container]`, and then run
-`fig up -d --no-recreate`
+`fig.sh up -d --no-recreate`

+fig.sh is a wrapper for fig which also do some internal provisioning.
+Any command line arguments used when starting the wrapper is passed on to fig.

 ### Access your eZ Publish installation